LoukasTheUhhh/V3rsa/README.md

 # V3rsa🛠
 ![V3rsa Logo](V3rsa.png)

-V3rsa is a versatible new language that has so much stuff,including version control,callbacks,When and WhenL,Forever,Dictionaries,Shapes,and even more.\
+V3rsa is a versatile new programming language that has so much stuff,including version control,callbacks,When and WhenL,Forever,Dictionaries,Shapes,and even more.\
 Fun fact:Versa was before Together Lite/Fast,before releasing its so big i gotta rebrand.\
 Here is the roadmap for V3rsa so far:
 ***